 You’ll need to decide if you want a backpack or suitcase for your Scotland trip.
 I personally like to travel with a hard shell suitcase for my clothes and use a carry-on backpack for my important electronics.

 See a few of our posts here for recommendations:

 We don’t travel without travel insurance, and neither should you.
 You never know what can happen in a foreign country, and it’s best to be prepared.
 HeyMondo offers excellent short and long-term travel insurance policies.

 How Much Does a Trip to Scotland Cost?

 So how much spending money per day should you have in Scotland?
-Asides from the pre-trip expenses like airfare, luggage, and any Scotland packing list items you’ll want to buy I believe you can get by in Scotland for around £50 a day.
+Asides from the pre-trip expenses like airfare, luggage, and any Scotland packing list items you’ll want to buy I believe you can get by in Scotland for around £50 a day if you try hard.

 That’s if you’re staying in cheap accommodation, not drinking much alcohol, cooking your meals and eating paninis, and not partaking in costly activities.
-If you want to travel on a more modest and comfortable budget I would plan on spending £100 per day.
+If you want to travel on a more modest and comfortable budget, I will plan on spending £100 per day per person.

-I should also add these costs are based on double occupancy for hotel rooms (except hostels), a solo traveler will have a higher per person cost than a couple or close friends.
+I should also add these costs are based on double occupancy for hotel rooms (except hostels), a solo traveler will have a higher per-person cost than a couple or close friends.
 Outside of the high season will get you the best rates, expect rates to be high in the summer.